Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 13 Mei 2025 04.25.41 UTC
+- WIB: Selasa, 13 Mei 2025 05.29.12 UTC
-- WITA: Selasa, 13 Mei 2025 05.25.41 UTC
+- WITA: Selasa, 13 Mei 2025 06.29.12 UTC
-- WIT: Selasa, 13 Mei 2025 06.25.41 UTC
+- WIT: Selasa, 13 Mei 2025 07.29.12 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: attitude
+Kategori: friendship